RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-cnv.md

 ### Viewing the OpenShift Virtualization Dashboard

 When OpenShift Virtualization is deployed it adds additional components to OpenShift's web-console so you can interact with objects and custom resources defined by OpenShift Virtualization, including `VirtualMachine` types.
 If you select the `Console` button at the top of this pane you should see the web-console displayed.
-You can now navigate to "**Workloads**" --> "**Virtualization**" on the left-hand side panel and you should see the new snap-in component for OpenShift Virtualization but with no Virtual Machines found:
+You can now navigate to [Workloads -> Virtualization](https://console-openshift-console.%cluster_subdomain%/k8s/all-namespaces/virtualization) on the left-hand side panel and you should see the new snap-in component for OpenShift Virtualization but with no Virtual Machines found:

 <img src="img/ocpvirt-dashboard.png"/>